rust-unofficial/patterns/patterns/strategy.md

 ## Description

 The [Strategy design pattern](https://en.wikipedia.org/wiki/Strategy_pattern) is a technique that enables separation of concerns in object-oriented software design.
-It also allows to achieve decoupling software modules known as [Dependency Inversion Principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle).
+It also allows to decouple software modules through [Dependency Inversion](https://en.wikipedia.org/wiki/Dependency_inversion_principle).
 The basic idea behind Strategy is given an algorithm, solving a particular problem, we define only skeleton of the algorithm at abstract level, but delegate specific algorithm’s implementation or some of its parts to another class or method.

 A client using algorithm may choose a specific implementation, while the general algorithm workflow remains the same.